 It is tempting to link this surname to the place called Ushaw (pronounced ‘usher’) in County Durham, however early forms in the thirteenth and fourteenth century ‘le Usser’ and ‘le Uscher’ occurring in the south east of England suggest an occupational name from an old Anglo-French word meaning ‘door keeper’.
 In the north an Adam Husser occurs in the Subsidy Rolls for Cumberland in 1332 and a John Huscher in the Register of the Guild of the Corpus Christi in York in 1506.

 In 1417 two Newcastle women called Matilda Burgh and Margaret Usher were arrested after dressing up as men to visit St Cuthbert’s shrine at Durham Cathedral.
 As a punishment they were ordered to be humiliated by having to dress as men at religious processions held on Holy Days outside St Nicholas church in Newcastle (now Newcastle cathedral).

-In addition to the above the surname (or a different surname) occurs as Ushaw 30 times in the 1881 census, with five individuals in Durham and 25 in Yorkshire, it occurs nowhere else.
+In addition to Usher, the similar surname or variation Ushaw occurs 30 times in the 1881 census, with five individuals in Durham and 25 in Yorkshire.
+It occurs nowhere else.

 North East Surnames beginning with:

 Note on the populations of English counties in 1881